Blue Manta Explorer - Komodo Itinerary

 When is the best time to visit Komodo?
 Conditions are usually at their best above and below the water during the high season from May through to September.

 Check List of what to bring?
-PASSPORT, Dive cards, log books, Sun lotion, hats, sunglasses, book, dvd, cds, camera chargers, walking shoes for Dragon trek, binoculars (for Komodo dragons & bat watching), memory sticks/SD cards, personal beverages, CASH for any Trip extras; beer, massage, equipment rental, nitrox, and tip for the crew.
+PASSPORT, Dive certification card, log books, Sunscreen, hats, sunglasses, book, MP3/Tablet, camera chargers, memory sticks/SD cards, and CASH for any travel necessities.

 Do I need a visa?
 Visa Exemption or Visa on Arrival (VoA); many countries now receive a free 30 days on arrival, some pay USD35 to obtain VoA, others will have to obtain Visa BEFORE Arrival.
 Passport; ensure your passport is in good order, has enough pages, is valid for at least 6 months, and that you are able to enter Indonesia.
 Check with your local Indonesia Embassy if unsure.